-Buttons provide a standard mechanism for users to move around an app and to select and submit their choice of options.
+Buttons provide a standard mechanism for users to move around a project and to select and submit their choice of options.

 Any shape, color and size of button can be designed.
 Each button can have a different image or color state for default, down, and disabled.
 Buttons provide a standard way of communicating to your users about actions they can perform – you can use both icons and text on the button to emphasize your brand and convey the button’s function.